Pilot-in/PiloPress/index.md

 # Pilo'Press

 Pilo'Press is a framework plugin for WordPress.
+Based on popular plugins ACF and ACF Extended, it allows you to create layouts among other things and use the Flexible Content field as a page builder.
+Pilo'Press uses Tailwind CSS for style templating.
+You can customize the configuration directly from back-office.
+Please note that Tailwind CSS is not mandatory, you can choose to use it or not.

 # Requirements